joshforester/StageKitPied-DMXified/StageKitPied/dmxified/README.md

 ### Example 4 - Idle On

-The following events are made up by StageKitPied-DMXified and never actually sent by the Xbox.
+The following events are made up by _**StageKitPied-DMXified**_ and never actually sent by the Xbox.
 That said, it is useful to have lighting feedback for when they occur and/or can improve the gameplay experience:
 * IDLE_ON
 * IDLE_OFF
 * SERIAL_RESTART

 #### Configuration

-Below is an example of a StageKitPied-DMXified-generated Stage Kit Input instruction for `IDLE_ON` (for more info on the conditions in which this event occurs, please see the comments in the `lights.ini` file, `[NO_EVENT_DATA]` section, above the `IDLE_SECONDS` setting):
+Below is an example of a _**StageKitPied-DMXified**_-generated Stage Kit Input instruction for `IDLE_ON` (for more info on the conditions in which this event occurs, please see the comments in [StageKitPied/lights.ini](../lights.ini), `[NO_EVENT_DATA]` section, above the `IDLE_SECONDS` setting):

 ```xml
 <mapping>